-This is the FOURTH of a weekly installment on Winbak Farms, one of the most successful breeding farms in the sport of harness racing.
+This is the EIGHTH weekly installment on Winbak Farms, one of the most successful breeding farms in the sport of harness racing.

 By Mike Bozich for Post Time with Mike and Mike